Wandering-Souls/favorite-cmd-commands/README.md

 # Bash Commands I Like:

-## Searching Files
+## Searching Hidden Files

 ```
-$ find -name “filename”
+$ ls -a
 ```

-This will find files with specific name.
+This shows hidden files in our directory.

 ## Showing History